akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 90: Tuesday May 25, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Complete Lesson 5 Quiz

+**My Feelings**: I got a 90% on the quiz, my highest quiz score yet!
+Proud of myself.
+I decided to just take my time no matter how long it took (5 hours off and on!).
+I did lose patience and give up too soon on the last question.
+Though I'm not sure it would have helped to spend much more time on it, this will definitely encourage me to take my time on preparations for the assessments.

 ### Day 89: Monday May 24, 2021

 **Pomodoros Completed**: 7